deltachat/deltachat-desktop/docs/WEBXDC.md

 ## Real-time Communication

-WebRTC is disabled by setting WebRTCIPHandlingPolicy to 'disable_non_proxied_udp' for each BrowserWindow.
+WebRTC is disabled by setting `WebRTCIPHandlingPolicy` to `disable_non_proxied_udp` for each BrowserWindow.
 This should force any WebRTC request to use the dummy proxy provided in [webxdc.ts](../packages/target-electron/src/deltachat/webxdc.ts#L123) (see comments [here](../packages/target-electron/src/deltachat/webxdc.ts#L325))

 Webxdc apps can communicate in real-time through: